 Total Up Your Score

-A score of less than 80 means you’re not exploiting the communications potential of your annual report.
+A score of fewer than 80 means you’re not exploiting the communications potential of your annual report.

-So to help you create a truly exceptional one, we created a free guide you can access below.
+To help you create a truly exceptional annual report, we created a free guide you can access below.
+Download your copy below.